 Which countries are affected currently affected by electronics bans?

-United States: Since March 2017, nonstop flights on nine airlines bound for the U.S. from 10 airports have been subject to in-flight electronics restrictions.
-The restrictions stipulate that electronics larger than a phone – laptops, tablets, e-readers, cameras – that are powered by lithium-ion batteries must be stored in checked luggage rather than carried on.
-There have been talks about expanding this ban, although no wider restrictions have yet been applied.
-Those airlines currently affected are:
+United States: Beginning in March 2017 and ending in July 2017, nonstop flights on nine airlines bound for the U.S. from 10 airports were subject to in-flight electronics restrictions.
+The restrictions stipulated that electronics larger than a phone – laptops, tablets, e-readers, cameras – that are powered by lithium-ion batteries must be stored in checked luggage rather than carried on.
+Those airlines that had been affected were:

 - Royal Jordanian Airlines